phantah1/pandemist/README.md

 ## Run

-Download the JAR package from the release page and run it in your terminal (assumed that you have java installed) :
+Download the JAR package from the release page and run it in your terminal (assuming that you have java installed) :

 ```
 java -jar pandemist_text_v1.0.jar